Identifying valuable landscape and community features

 Organization into categories

 Vibrant Planet organizes all SARAs into categories.
 These categories include: Assets, Safety, Recreation, Ecological Commodities, Biodiversity, Wildlands Health, Water, and Science & Culture.
-By categorizing each SARA into categories, Vibrant Planet allows users to emphasize specific management objectives as they develop scenarios using Land Tender.
+By categorizing each SARA into objectives, Vibrant Planet allows users to emphasize specific management objectives as they develop scenarios using the platform.
 For instance, if you’re developing a community protection plan, you may decide to emphasize assets and safety as your primary goals.
-Vibrant Planet will prioritize treatments, based on your emphasis, that provides the greatest benefit to the SARAs in those categories.
+The platform will prioritize treatments, based on your emphasis, that provide the greatest benefit or risk reduction to the SARAs in those categories.

 Response Functions

-In addition to being mapped, each SARA is evaluated for how it responds to disturbances (wildfire) and treatment (management), we refer to this as a response function.
+In addition to being mapped, each SARA is evaluated for how it responds to disturbances (wildfire) and management options.
+We refer to this as a response function.
 A SARA can be impacted positively or negatively by different intensities of wildfire and by different treatment options.
-Disturbance and treatment response functions for each SARA are determined using peer-reviewed literature and best management practices.
+Disturbance and treatment response functions for each SARA are developed using a reproducible modeling framework or by literature review and expert-informed opinion.

-For example, let’s look at Aspen groves, which have evolved as a crucial habitat type within a fire-adapted ecosystem.
+For example, let’s look at a hypothetical custom SARA, aspen stands, which have evolved as a crucial habitat type within a fire-adapted ecosystem.
 Aspen will respond positively to low intensity fire, but respond negatively to high intensity fire.
-Additionally, different types of treatment to reduce the hazard of wildfire to an Aspen stand could also have negative or positive effects.
+Additionally, different types of treatment to an aspen stand could also have negative or positive effects.
 Mechanically thinning an aspen stand can result in both a reduction of wildfire hazard and encourage regrowth and resprouting – a positive effect.
-High intensity grazing in an Aspen stand, by comparison, may reduce the overall wildfire hazard but can negatively impact the Aspen stand by impeding growth.
+High intensity grazing in an aspen stand, by comparison, may reduce the overall wildfire hazard but can have a reduced positive impact on the aspen stand by impeding growth.

 With a better understanding of the landscape and societal values included in Vibrant Planet, next we’ll explore how the platform groups this information into areas that can be more deeply analyzed.